bluecolab/Games/README.md

 ## Running locally on computer via Expo Go

 1. Open Unity Hub and start the project.
-2. Make sure you are in the `react-kiosk`.
+2. Make sure you are in the `Games`.
 3. Start coding!

 ## Deployment